jdliss/shoulda-callback-matchers/README.md

 ## Credits

+This gem is maintained by me,
-Shoulda is maintained and funded by [thoughtbot](http://thoughtbot.com/community).
+Shoulda is maintained and funded by [thoughtbot](http://thoughtbot.com/community)

 ## License